WebAssembly/component-model/design/mvp/CanonicalABI.md

 A "buffer" is an abstract region of memory that can either be read-from or written-to.
 This region of memory can either be owned by the host or by wasm.
-Currently wasm memory is always 32-bit linear memory, but soon 64-bit and GC memory will be added.
+Currently wasm memory is always 32-bit or 64-bit linear memory, but soon GC memory will be added.
 Thus, buffers provide an abstraction over at least 4 different "kinds" of memory.